Erik Peper and Richard Harvey

 The immune system is dynamic and many factors as well as individual differences affect its ability to fight the virus.
 It is possible that a 40 year-old person may have an immune systems that functions as a 70 year old, while some 70 year-olds have an immune system that function as a 40 year-old.
 Factors that contribute to immune competence include genetics, aging, previous virus exposure, and lifestyle (Lawton, 2020).

-It is estimated that 70-80% mortality caused by Covid-19 occurred in people with comorbidity who are: 1) over 65, 2) male, 3) lower socioeconomic status (SES), 4) non white, 5) overweight/obesity, 6) cardiovascular heart disease, and 7) immune suppressed.
-The majority of these risk factors are the result of economic inequality and life style patterns.
+It is estimated that 70-80% mortality caused by Covid-19 occurred in people with comorbidity who are: over 65, male, lower socioeconomic status (SES), non white, overweight/obesity, cardiovascular heart disease, and immunocompromised.
+Although children comprised only a small percentage of the seriously ill patients, 83% of those children in the intensive care units had comorbidities and 60% were obese.
+The majority of contributing factors to comorbidities and obesity are the result of economic inequality and life style patterns such as the Western inflammatory diet (Shekerdemian et al, 2020; Zachariah, 2020; Pollan, 2020).

 By taking charge of your lifestyle habits through an integrated approach, you may be able to strengthen your immune system (Alschuler et al, 2020; Lawton, 2020).
-The following tables, adapted from the published articles by Lawton (2020) and Alschuler et al, (2020), list some of the factors that may support or decrease the immune system.
+The following tables, adapted from the published articles by Lawton (2020), Alschuler et al, (2020) and Jaffe (2020), list factors that support or decrease the immune system.

 Factors that support immune competence